oussbenk/Algo-FR-highlighter-Notepad/README.md

 > (source: [Official Notepad++ website](https://notepad-plus-plus.org/))

-## A sample of rendered file with syntax highlighter
+## A sample of rendered file with Algo-FR syntax highlighter
 ![Sample screenshot](sample-screenshot.png) |
 -------------------------------------------
 ## How to configure the syntax highlighter?